A new insight into the consistency of smoothed particle hydrodynamics: SPH errors in one-space dimension

 where $\Omega _{1}\in {\rm supp}(W)=[x_{a}-kh,x_{a}+kh]$.
 The first integral on the right side of Eq.
-(16) is the kernel approximation of $f$ at point $x=x_{a}$ provided that the equivalence holds
+(15) is the kernel approximation of $f(x)$ at point $x=x_{a}$ provided that the equivalence holds

-which is the one-dimensional differential form of {\it Lemma 1}, relating the position of a particle to its label.
-Integration of relation (17) over the interval $[x_{a}-kh,x_{a}+kh]$ yields
+which relates the position of a particle to its label.
+Integration of relation (16) over the interval $[x_{a}-kh,x_{a}+kh]$ yields

 where $m_{b}=m(x_{b})$ and $\rho _{b}=\rho (x_{b})$.
-Note that for a set of equidistant points with spacing $\Delta$, the above relation reduces to $x_{b}=b\Delta$ and the Poisson formula for a uniform distribution is recovered.
-Since there is a one-to-one correspondence between the particle position and its label, the function $x_{b}=x(b)$ is bijective.
+Note that the above relation stands for non-uniformly spaced particles.
+For a set of equidistant points with spacing $\Delta$, Eq.
+(17) reduces to $x_{b}=b\Delta$ and the Poisson formula for a uniform distribution is recovered.
+Since there is a one-to-one correspondence between the particle position $x_{b}$ and its label $b$, the function $x_{b}=x(b)$ is bijective.

-Expressing $f(x_{b})$ in terms of its Taylor series expansion about $x_{a}$ and inserting the result in Eq.
-(16) yields the error ${\cal{E}}_{S}$ between the value of the exact function $f(x_{a})$ and its particle approximation $f_{a}$, i.e.,
+Expanding $f(x_{b})$ in Taylor series about $x_{a}$ and inserting the result in Eq.
+(15) yields the difference ${\cal{E}}_{S}$ between the value of the exact function $f(x_{a})$ and its particle approximation $f_{a}$, i.e.,

-where relation (3) for $n=1$ has been used.
-According to the expansion (4), the first sum on the right side of Eq.
-(19) is the error ${\cal{E}}_{K}=\langle f(x_{a})\rangle -f(x_{a})$ between the exact function and its kernel estimate, while the second sum is the deviation of the particle approximation from the kernel estimate ${\cal{E}}_{SK}=f_{a}-\langle f(x_{a})\rangle$.
+where $f^{(l)}(x_{a})$ is the $l$th derivative of $f(x)$ evaluated at $x_{a}$.
+According to expansion (3), the first sum on the right side of Eq.
+(18) is the difference ${\cal{E}}_{K}=\langle f(x_{a})\rangle -f(x_{a})$ between the exact function and its kernel estimate, while the second sum is the deviation of the particle approximation from the kernel estimate ${\cal{E}}_{SK}=f_{a}-\langle f(x_{a})\rangle$.
 The first new result from inspection of Eq.
-(19) is that the particle approximation contributes with error terms that are proportional to the cosine Fourier transform of the integral consistency relations (5).
+(18) is that {\it the particle approximation contributes with error terms that are proportional to the cosine Fourier transform of the integral consistency relations} (4).
 Since the kernel is a symmetric function, only those terms with $l$ even will contribute to the error.
-Relation (19) has never been derived before and is all we need to establish the correct consistency constraints for both the kernel and the particle approximations.
+Relation (18) is all we need to establish the correct consistency constraints for both the kernel and the particle approximations.